schigh/circuit/README.md

     // propagate to any in-flight Run functions.
     IgnoreContext bool

-    // InterpolationFunc is the function used to determine
+    // EstimationFunc is the function used to determine
     // the chance of a request being throttled during the
     // backoff period.
-By default, Linear interpolation is used.
+By default, Linear estimation is used.
-    InterpolationFunc InterpolationFunc
+    EstimationFunc EstimationFunc

     // PreProcessors are functions that execute in order before
     // the Runner function is executed.
 If a preprocessor